-Summary of Technical Proposal Evaluation Forms Score Weight Points Obtainable A. CSO/NGO/CBO eligibility and qualifications 300 В. Appropriateness of Proposed Methodology, Approach and Implementation Plan Sound technical proposal that includes innovative and replicable inclusion mechanisms to maximize the value of the proposal to the beneficiaries.
+Summary of Technical Proposal Evaluation Forms Score Weight Points Obtainable А. CSO/NGO/CBO eligibility and qualifications (registration, etc) 10% 100 В. Appropriateness of Proposed Methodology, Approach and Implementation Plan Sound technical proposal that includes innovative and replicable inclusion mechanisms to maximize the value of the proposal to the beneficiaries.
 High impact interventions directly targeting and responding to the needs established in the ToR.
 Participatory monitoring and evaluation that will contribute to building a sense of ownership among the beneficiaries to promote the sustainability of the interventions.
-35% 350 C. Management Arrangement, Resources and Qualifications of Key Personnel 25% 250 D. Field Presence: The proposed staff including the leading staff should already be based in the proposed area of intervention.
-10% 100 Total 100% 1000 b) Summary of Technical Proposal Evaluation Forms Score Weight Points Obtainable c) Evaluation methodology: Quality based under Fixed Budget Selection (QB-FBS)
+30% 300 C. Management Arrangement, Resources and Qualifications of Key Personnel 20% 200 D. Field Presence: The proposed staff including the leading staff should already be based in the proposed area of 40% 400 intervention.
+The organisation applying for the grant should have an established office and presence in the location they are selecting as area of implementation.
+Total 100% 1000 c) Evaluation methodology: Quality based under Fixed Budget Selection (QB-FBS)